Buy cialis brisbane

 Following Anniyan and Majaa (2005), it would be a long gap before the next Vikram starrer would hit the screen, Bheemaa (2008).
 The film, a bloody underworld saga, supported by Harris Jayaraj’s extremely catchy music saw a phenomenal opening but received mixed reviews otherwise and could not quite sustain after the first few days.

 2010 saw, Vikram work with Mani Rathnam in the director’s bi-lingual Raavan and Raavanan (2010), the former seeing him make his debut in Hindi cinema.
-The films were huge disappointments, however, even if Vikram came in for his share of praise for his act in the Tamil version.
+The films were huge disappointments, however, even if Vikram came in for his share of praise for his act in the Tamil version, even winning his fourth Filmfare Award for Best Actor in Tamil.

 The period post Raavan/Raavanan saw Vikram the actor shine in Deivathirumagal (2011), a take-off from I Am Sam.
 Otherwise, all his films till I (2015), proved to be duds, both critically and commercially.
 However I, re-uniting him with Shankar, saw Vikram score heavily as a body builder-turned-model whose looks are destroyed by his enemies by injecting him with the deadly I virus.
 The film showed how he, now a deformed, wart-covered hunchback, takes his revenge on them and reclaim his love (Amy Jackson).
 I proved to be a huge blockbuster at the box office with Vikram garnering huge praise for his physically demanding performance.
-He was back and how!
+He was back and how, winning his fifth Filmfare Award for Best Actor!
+However, among his releases post I, 10 Endrathukulla (2015) didn’t do well at the box office while Iru Mugan (2016) in spite of seeing a great performance from him – actually two as it’s a dual role of a tough RAW agent and an effeminate villain – disappoints as a film.

 On the personal side, Vikram is married to a psychologist, Shylaja.
 The couple have two children – a daughter, Akshitha, and a son, Dhruv.